sayedomarr/BashDBMS/README.md

 - **Record Menu (per table):**
   - Insert Into Table (with type and PK validation)
-  - Select From Table (show all, specific column, by primary key, filter, max, min)
+  - Select From Table (show all, specific column, by primary key)
   - Update Table
   - Delete From Table